Ken Griffin (businessman): Career

 After graduating in 1989, Griffin moved to Chicago to work with Frank Meyer, founder of Glenwood Capital Investments.
 Meyer allotted $1 million of Glenwood capital for Griffin to trade and Griffin made 70% in a year.

 In 1990, Griffin founded Citadel LLC, with assets under management of $4.6 million, aided by contributions from Meyer.
 His funds made 43% in 1991 and 40% in 1992.

 In the early 2000s, Griffin founded market maker Citadel Securities.
+In January 2022, Citadel Securities raised $1.15 billion from Sequoia Capital and Paradigm at a valuation of $22 billion, in its first outside investment since its founding.
+As of January 2026, Citadel has approximately $67 billion in assets under management, after distributing $5 billion in 2025 profits to investors.
+Since its founding in 1990, Citadel has generated approximately $90.4 billion in net gains after fees, making it the most profitable hedge fund in history, according to LCH Investments.

 In 2003, aged 34, Griffin was the youngest person on the Forbes 400, with an estimated net worth of $650 million.

 From the time of his second marriage to Anne Dias in 2003 until late 2009, Griffin was the lead investor in Aragon Global Management, a hedge fund run by his then wife.
 The fund was also seeded with money from Julian Robertson.
 Griffin lost 20% of his investment in the fund.

 In 2006, Citadel acquired the positions of Amaranth Advisors at a steep discount.

 During the 2008 financial crisis, for 10 months, Griffin barred his investors from withdrawing money, attracting criticism.
 At the crisis's peak, the firm was losing "hundreds of millions of dollars each week".
 It was leveraged 7:1 and the biggest funds at Citadel finished 2008 down 55%, but rebounded with a 62% return in 2009.
+In 2022, as global markets suffered their worst losses since 2008, Citadel's flagship Wellington fund delivered a 38.1% return, generating a record $16 billion in profits for investors, the largest annual gain in hedge fund history, surpassing John Paulson's $15 billion gain during the 2007 subprime crisis.
+At year end, Citadel returned $7 billion in profits to investors to keep its asset base lean.